optuna/kurobako/README.md

     - Conditional
   - Constrainted problems
   - Multi-objective problems
-- Simulating a concurrent environment in which an optimization process is executed by multiple workers simultaneously.
+- Simulating a concurrent environment in which an optimization process is executed by multiple workers simultaneously
 - Generating a text-based report (Markdown) from benchmarking results
 - Plotting images from benchmarking results
 - Reproducible